silvercircle/silvercircle.github.io/_posts/2018-07-05-uwsgi-python-django-wagtail-sample.md

     GID of the processes it spawns.
 It is arguably the most paranoid mode of operation offering the highest level of security while still allowing a sufficiently high level of freedom in a multi user hosting environment.

 * Emperor runs under a specific user- and group ID.
 The **uid** and **gid** must be specified in the emperor.ini file.
 In this mode, the vassals cannot run under different user IDs as the emperor has no way of changing the UID or GID of a process it spawns.
+This is a reasonable compromise between security and features, though flexibility is limited in this mode of operation as all applications must run under the same user ID.

 The main configuration file is `/etc/uwsgi-emperor/emperor.ini` and the child instances (vassals in uWSGI terminology) have one configuration file per instance in `/etc/uwsgi-emperor/vassals`.
 Note